spiicez21/PhaGen-Agent/README.md

 2. **Job runner** – FastAPI enqueues the request, spawns a background task, expands synonyms, and parameters for each worker.
 3. **Retrieval/RAG** – workers query Chroma via the shared retriever, apply source-ranking, and summarize passages via the shared LLM runtime (Ollama by default, OpenAI optional).
 4. **Aggregation** – `MasterAgent` merges worker JSON, runs the Phase 4 synthesis prompt, and persists the innovation story + rubric-based recommendation into the job store.
+   - If the LLM synthesis path is unavailable, the master agent now emits a deterministic "lite" summary that strings together worker highlights so downstream UIs/PDFs still render.
 5. **Reporting** – the frontend polls `/api/jobs/{id}` until complete; the same payload fuels the Evidence tabs, PDF export (`/api/jobs/{id}/report.pdf`), and JSON download button in `/reports`.

 ## Data & indexing pipeline